• Skip to primary navigation

 Migizi has the strength to carry all the teachings—all the teachings are needed to love in this unconditional way.
 This teaching is where all the teachings come together.

-Eagle – I love and am loved
+Eagle pose – I love and am loved

 Fifth Teaching – Truth